 Ransomware is in the headlines daily.
 If a company with which you do business is compromised, don’t wait; take immediate action.

-If you live in the United States, we also suggest freezing your credit with the three major credit agencies so that fraudsters cannot open new accounts in your name.
+If you live in the United States, we also suggest freezing your credit with all the major credit agencies so that fraudsters cannot open new accounts in your name.
 Consider placing alerts on existing accounts to watch for unauthorized activity.
 Compromised credentials can cost you a lot.

 We can help